hruzeda/hruzeda.github.io/script.md

 There was also an alternative solution I wrote, also using the Starling Framework, for fake isometric games.
 It distributed nodes over any image, identifying empty spaces by analyzing the bitmap data.
 Coupled with the same path finding algorithm, it created game visuals like [Legend of Mana](https://store.steampowered.com/app/1175830/Legend_of_Mana/) by overlaying flat textures and placing the player between them.

+A last short experience worth mentioning was the maintenance and development of a simulator/replacement for a DLL based GUI extension for the old Webex communication client.
+It handled audio streams coming from the user's devices to get them through third party media servers and enhance quality.

 ## Front End

-In the last few years although I'm oficially working mainly on legacy apps and most of my work is back end with very little tweaking of HTML/CSS, Javascript and jQuery here and there, I've been studying and working on personal projects with Angular, React, Redux, Vue, Typescript to avoid losing track of everything that has been happening since ES6.
+In the last few years although I'm mainly working on back end code with very little tweaking of HTML/CSS, Javascript and jQuery here and there, I've been studying and working on personal projects with Angular, React, Redux, Vue, Typescript to avoid losing track of everything that has been happening since ES6.

+Moving into javascript back end, I've studied and written small apps using [Express with Mongoose](https://github.com/hruzeda/simplecms), a few middlewares and Apollo GraphQL.

 ### Angular: